The Lorentz Group with Dual-Translations and the Conformal Group: Closure

 and with all other commutators between generators vanishing.
 The Lie algebra is closed.

-Comparing the commutation relations (\ref{allCOMMs}) with those of the conformal group\cite{conformal} shows that the 15 matrices $\{{\bf{J}}^{\mu \nu},{\bf{P}}^{\rho}_{12},{\bf{P}}^{\rho}_{21},{\bf{D}}\}$ satisfy the Lie algebra of the conformal group.
+Comparing the commutation relations (\ref{allCOMMs}) with those of the conformal group \cite{conformal} shows that the 15 matrices $\{{\bf{J}}^{\mu \nu},{\bf{P}}^{\rho}_{12},{\bf{P}}^{\rho}_{21},{\bf{D}}\}$ satisfy the Lie algebra of the conformal group.

 One recognizes the spin sets $(1/2,0)\oplus(0,1/2)$ and $(0,1/2)\oplus(1/2,0)$ as equivalent representations of the well-known Dirac 4-spinor formalism.
 Adding new generators to the 15 we already have would give something other than the conformal group.

+It should be mentioned that the $15\times 15$ adjoint rep built from structure constants in (\ref{commV12V21}) has angular momentum matrices ${\bf{J}}^{\mu \nu}$ that can be shown to reduce to spins $(1,0)\oplus(0,1)\oplus(1/2,1/2)\oplus(1/2,1/2)\oplus(0,0).$ It would be an interesting exercise to catalog the matrix reps of the conformal group.
+Perhaps it has been done.

-And, since the only spins that prevent the number of generators increasing beyond 15 are those of the Dirac 4-spinor formalism, it follows that only the Dirac 4-spinor formalism provides a finite dimensional matrix rep of the conformal group.
+Only spins of the form $(A,B)\oplus(C,D)$ are considered in this article.
+Since the only spins that prevent the number of generators increasing beyond 15 are those of the Dirac 4-spinor formalism, it follows that only the Dirac 4-spinor formalism provides a finite dimensional matrix rep of the conformal group with spins restricted to the form $(A,B)\oplus(C,D)$.